zmb3/teleport/rfd/00xx-pod-access-requests.md

 ### Limitations

 1. Teleport Kubernetes Service - agentless or not - must have permission to create `Role` and `RoleBindings` on the cluster.

-This might become a security concern
+This might become a security concern.

 2. Teleport must have watchers to constantly monitor the cluster's Pods and update the `Role` object with every pod that matches the pattern.